-As you can see on the pictures, the timepiece’s body will feature both polished (bezel) and satinated (sides) surfaces that provide it with more depth and make the case more interesting to look at.
+As you can see in the pictures, the timepiece’s body will feature both polished (bezel) and satinated (sides) surfaces that provide it with more depth and make the case more interesting to look at.

 The Champleve dial is decorated with Email Lumineuse — a proprietary alloy of enamel and an extremely strong glowing quick loading pigment that makes Superluminova look like cheap gouache in comparison — that shows an exotic reef fish.
 Alas, although the enamel is available in different colors, the display is completely monochromatic.

-Unfortunately, the use of glowing substance doesn’t make the Bronze Timepiece Bz No. 1 any more legible at night.
+Unfortunately, the use of a glowing substance doesn’t make the Bronze Timepiece Bz No. 1 any more legible at night.
 Well, truth be told, even during the day reading the timepiece is often a chore since the hour and minute hands are crafted from the same metal as the ornament of the dial itself.

 As usual, Angular Momentum doesn’t say much regarding the mechanism that powers this little work of art.
 However, given its signature layout with an easy to recognize balance bridge, I am fairly positive that this is the well-known Caliber ETA 2801 hand-wound movement: a robust and reliable workhorse that was used as a base for building another Swiss legend: the good old ETA 2824-2 self-winding caliber.

-The caliber, as you can see on the photo below, comes without any sort fancy finish, but this is actually for the better given the timekeeper’s deliberately simple styling.
+The caliber, as you can see on the photo below, comes without any sort fancy finish, but this is for the better given the timekeeper’s deliberately simple styling.
 Make it any more complex, and it would only hurt the beautifully designed dial.

 Photos: Angular Momentum

-Movement: Manual, Swiss Made
+Movement: Hand-wound, Swiss Made